-In most cases, the Montgomery restorative dentist, Geoffrey A. Iverson, DDS, and his dental care team try their best to help patients keep their natural teeth intact.
+Our dental care team tries their best to help patients keep their natural teeth intact.
 However, this is not always a possibility.
-When we’re not able to preserve healthy tooth structure, we are happy to provide safe, comfortable tooth extraction services in our state-of-the-art Montgomery dentistry practice.
+When we’re not able to preserve healthy tooth structure, we are happy to provide safe, comfortable tooth extraction service.
 If you want to learn more about tooth extraction or any of our other dental care solutions, please give us a call today.
 We’ll be happy to answer any questions you may have over the phone or schedule an appointment for you in our office.

 Reasons for Tooth Removal